Freese and Nichols’ Leaders and Legacies: Bob Nichols

 Chief Business Development Officer

-One of my first client rep roles was for one of Bob’s longtime clients, the City of Grapevine.
-He made sure I was doing my job by asking the City if their client rep had been by to visit them.
-If he didn’t get the answer he was looking for, he let me know in no uncertain terms that I was not doing my job.
+One of my first client rep roles was for one of Bob Nichols’ longtime clients, the City of Grapevine.
+Bob made sure I was doing my job by asking the City whether their client rep had been by to visit them.
+If he didn’t get the answer he was looking for, he would let me know in no uncertain terms.

 He believed in being professional, which meant being prepared and doing what you say you’re going to do.
 I remember several occasions when Bob would give me a call, and if I didn’t answer, he would call back an hour later.
 He then left me a message saying he hoped I did a better job of answering phone calls from our clients than I did answering his.